gar1t/lambdapad/docs/articles/references.md

 [Erlang Modules](http://erlang.org/doc/reference_manual/modules.html)
 : Sites in Lambda Pad are defined by a single Erlang module named `index`.
-This link will teach you all about modules.
+This page will teach you all about modules.

 [Erlang Term Syntax](http://www.erlang.org/doc/reference_manual/data_types.html)
 : As `index.erl` is an Erlang module made up of Erlang terms, you'll need to